-The regional Urban Community Resilience Hub (UCRH) intends to coordinate and connect urban work across the Asia Pacific (AP) region, enhancing knowledge sharing and peer-to-peer exchange within and beyond RCRC networks and platforms, and operationalize the existing urban learning with a strong orientation toward partnerships and innovation for current and future initiatives.
+The Asia Pacific Urban Community Resilience Hub (Asia Pacific Urban Hub) coordinates and connects urban work across the Asia Pacific region, enhancing knowledge sharing and peer-to-peer exchange within and beyond RCRC networks and platforms.
+Through networked engagement, the Urban Hub operationalizes urban evidence-based learning, with a strong orientation toward multi-stakeholder partnerships and innovation, for improved humanitarian assistance and enhanced urban community resilience.

 This Hub provides a space where urban actors can access: